lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 From the experiment, We fine-tune the pre-train model with Hyperparameter and find the best model with highest accuracy, less loss and not over-fit.

-We pre-train the model with initial random weights in the first round and more 2 rounds without random seed to calculate mean±SD of accuracy and loss as the average of the model performance
+We pre-train the model with initial random weights in the first round and more 2 rounds without random seed to calculate mean±SD of accuracy and loss on test set as the average of the model performance
-In each round, accuracy and loss of validate and test sets are not significantly different.
+In each round, accuracy and loss of test sets are not significantly different.
 That proves the model is good fit.

 <img src="https://github.com/lukplamino/DADS7202_HW02-CNN_MNLP_Group/blob/main/Images/Data_Augmentation.png" style="width:50px;"/>